MUTEtheCyberwolf/VALVE-INDEX-DEV-Frunk-1.0/README.md

 # NEW CHANGES
 # Added Basic Setup Folder for Beginners

+# Added a Basic Mount for the XIAO Boards (1 Base and 2 Retainer Clips needed)

 ![VIDEVFrunk1](https://user-images.githubusercontent.com/98415183/209579540-a61c1d16-331d-47b4-9fd5-ee35704eea3e.png)

 # ETVR In Action with DEV Frunk 1.0 and GEN 3 IR Ringlight